danpeig/plutocalcdesigner-mcp/README.md

 3. **Start using it!** Ask your AI assistant:
    - "List available wastewater treatment models"
-   - "Get the template for the CMAS BOD removal model"
+   - "Get the template for the     stripping tower"
    - "Help me design a biological treatment system"

 ### Manual Configuration